Body Fat Caliper Calculator

 What formula does this skinfold calculator use?

-Why does my skinfold result differ from my BMI?
+Why does my skinfold result differ significantly from my BMI?

 What are the standard skinfold sites for men and women?